-Vegetable Samosa Sausage Rolls
+Vegetable Sausage Rolls With Samosa Filling

 Samosa is one of the most popular Indian savoury snacks.
 In UK, it is available from most supermarkets and fast food outlets and has become part of the local cuisine.
 Although easy, samosas are rather fiddly to make.
 This version uses ready made Short Curst Pastry or Puff Pastry with a samosa filling.
 I mostly use the ready-made pastry these days.
 See Notes for sausage Roll samosa story.

-250 gm. shortcrust or puff pastry
+250 gm. shortcrust or puff pastry.
+I mostly use ready made pastry.

 125 gm. potatoes, boiled, peeled and finely diced